bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 1. Review the configuration in the `gw-config.yml` file.

-  You'll see the `GatewayService` configuration, including the upstream service, the routes that expose the GatewayService, and the plugins that add authentication and authorization.
+  You'll see the `GatewayService` configuration, including:

-  Below the `GatewayService`, you'll find additional resources:
+  -  the upstream service (`url`)

-  - `CredentialIssuer` supports the Client Credentials flow
+  -  the route that exposes the GatewayService at the new endpoint (`routes.hosts`)
-  - `Product` and `DraftDataset` provide metadata about the service for the API Directory
+  -  tags on each object with the format `tags: [ ns.<GatewayId> ]`

-  Don't worry if you don't understand all the details, you will learn more about Gateway configuration and other resources as you continue to work with the API Services Portal.
+  Don't worry if you don't understand all the details, you will learn more about Gateway configuration as you continue to work with the API Services Portal.

 1. Apply the configuration file to send it to the API Services Portal: